Testing & Tagging — Christchurch & Canterbury

 Arrange regular testing schedule.
 Annual or as required for your industry.
 We remind you when testing due.
 Take hassle out of compliance.
 Systematic approach ensures nothing missed.

-Cost of Testing and Tagging
+Cost Of Testing & Tagging

 Pricing typically per item.
 Cost depends on number of items and complexity.
-Standard items like power tools and extension leads $3-5 each.
-More complex items or difficult access might be $5-8.
+Standard items like power tools and extension leads $3–$5 each.
+More complex items or difficult access might be $5–$8.
 Minimum callout applies for very small jobs.

-Compare cost to potential harm.
-Worker injured by faulty equipment costs far more.
-Medical costs, ACC, lost productivity, potential prosecution.
-Testing and tagging cheap insurance protecting workers and business.
+Volume discounts for large numbers — a facility with hundreds of items gets a better per-item rate.
+Annual contracts available providing consistent service and pricing.
+Compare cost to potential harm: a worker injured by faulty equipment costs far more in medical costs, ACC, lost productivity, and potential prosecution.
+Testing and tagging is cheap insurance protecting workers and business.

 Need Testing & Tagging Services?
 Get in Touch.